Skip to Main Content

 Make it obvious.

-The use of visible, multilingual signage and physical barriers help guide school visitors to where they should go.
-If these cues are obvious, clear, and easy to follow, our visitors will not see these things as unwelcoming “security” they will see them as design.
+The use of visible, multilingual signage and physical barriers helps guide school visitors to where they should go.
+If these cues are obvious, clear, and easy to follow, our visitors will not see these things as unwelcoming “security”; they will see them as design.
 We are saying to our visitors, “Thank you for coming.
 We’ve been expecting you.
 Let us help you.”
 Just like the maitre’d at the restaurant or concierge at a hotel these cues say, “Not only do we welcome you, we planned ahead for your arrival.”

 Employee ID Badges.